systemslab/popper-paper/paper/paper.md

  4. Provides reusable experiment templates that provide curated experiments commonly used by a research community.

-## Self-containment

-We say that an experiment is Popper-compliant (or that it has been "Popperized") if all of the following is available, either directly or by reference, in one single source-code repository: experiment code, experiment orchestration code, reference to data dependencies, parametrization of experiment, validation criteria and results.
-In other words, a Popper repository contains all the dependencies for an article, including its manuscript.
+**Self-containment**: We say that an experiment is Popper-compliant (or that it has been "Popperized") if all of the following is available, either directly or by reference, in one single source-code
+repository: experiment code, experiment orchestration code, reference to data dependencies, parametrization of experiment, validation criteria and results.
+In other words, a Popper repository contains all the dependencies for one or more explorations, optionally including a manuscript (article or tech report) that documents them.
 The structure of a Popper repo is simple, there are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

-![A sample workflow a paper reviewer or reader would use to read a Popperized article.
-(1) The PDF, Jupyter or Binder are used to visualize and interact with the results post-mortem on the reader's local machine.
-(2) If needed the reader has the option of looking at the code and clone it locally (GitHub); for single-node experiments, they can be deployed locally too (Docker).
-(3) For multi-node experiments, Ansible can then be used to deploy the experiment on a public or private cloud (NSF's CloudLab in this case).
-(4) Lastly, experiments producing large data sets can make use of cloud storage.
-Popper is tool agnostic, so GitHub can be replaced with GitLab, Ansible with Puppet, Docker with VMs, etc.
-](figures/wflow.png){#fig:review-workflow}

 An example paper project is shown in @Lst:dir.
 A paper repository is composed primarily of the article text and experiment orchestration